TusharKukra/MIT-Deep-Learning-Book/README.md

 This is the most comprehensive book available on the deep learning and available as free html book for reading at http://www.deeplearningbook.org/

-**Comment on this book by Elon Musk**
->Written by three experts in the field, Deep Learning is the only comprehensive book on the subject." -- Elon Musk, cochair of OpenAI; cofounder and CEO of Tesla and SpaceX

 **http://www.deeplearningbook.org/ says:**

 **This repository contains**